jackzyliu/grade_system/README.md

 Friendly reminder : All the scripts recognizes the database under the default database name "$191_sample.csv" within the same directory.
 Please feel free to change the pathname for the database file using the "change_database_name.sh" file.
 It is recommended to run all the scripts in this directory.

 Name: add_student.sh
-Usage: ./add_student.sh [pennkey] [last_name] [first_name]
+Usage: ./add_student.sh
-Description: update the database with a new row that takes in the student' pennkey, last name, and first name; the student's grades for all the missing assignments are zeros; script will notify if the action is successful or if any of three arguments are missing
+Description: the user should enter relevant information when prompted; the script updates the database with a new row that takes in the student' pennkey, last name, and first name; the student's grades for all the missing assignments are zeros; script will notify if the action is successful or if any of three arguments are missing

 Name: remove_student.sh